DOWNLOAD GRIERSON FAMILY TREE (pdf)

 ("imprimis" means "in this place", and "lawful" means that they were married.)

 ScotlandsPeople has been searched for a marriage anywhere of a Margaret Gorran in the correct time period, but none are listed.
 It is not possible at this time to say where this William Grier came from.
+This William may be the source for the William referred to in the family MacGregor legend; however, DNA studies have shown that an immediate connection between the MacGregor clan and the male line of the our Griersons is not supported.

 A further event to be investigated is the record of "Robert of Shaw died 1754 as a young man" who died before John Grierson married Janet McMonnies, and who very well may have been John's brother.